 There are a number of factors influencing the favourable variance, but it is predominantly due to the timing of revenue and expenditure compared to the budget estimate.
-The notes in Attachment 3 to this Report identify and provide commentary on the individual key material revenue and expenditure variances to date.
+The notes in Attachment 3 to Report CJ118-08/21 identify and provide commentary on the individual key material revenue and expenditure variances to date.